by Jon (Updated on 2014-01-26)

 Challenge: Name that Game

-Although most games can get by with Normal, Add and Multiply, can you cite instances (from real, shipping games) where other blending modes have clearly been used?
+Although most games can get by with Normal, Add and Multiply, can you name instances (from real, shipping games) where other blending modes have clearly been used?
 Share links to images of those games.